Sphingosine-1-phosphate: S1P receptor modulators

 The drug fingolimod (FTY720), which agonizes the S1P receptor, prevents autoimmune lymphocytes from moving from the lymphoid organs into the central nervous system.
 It has been shown in phase III clinical trials to reduce relapses and improve other outcomes in multiple sclerosis.
 S1P, as well as FTY720, has been shown to have anti-inflammatory properties at low concentrations and prevent monocyte:endothelial interactions in aorta, possibly through the S1P1 receptor.
+The S1P receptor agonist etrasimod has been shown to induce remission in patient with ulcerative colitis.

 ONO-4641 (a drug of Ono Pharmaceutical Co., Ltd.) is a sphingosine-1-phosphate (S1P) receptor agonist which keeps lymphocytes in lymph nodes and thereby inhibits the infiltration of lymphocytes into lesions.
 The compound is therefore expected to be a drug for the treatment of auto-immune diseases such as multiple sclerosis, which is regarded as an intractable disease.

 Ozanimod is an agonist of the S1P1 and S1P5 receptors. and has been studied for various forms of multiple sclerosis.